jcavendish14/EECS-325-Proxy/README.md

 ### Instructions

-1. Configure your browser to use the proxy.
+1. Configure your browser to use the proxy
 2. Compile the proxy server by invoking **javac proxyd.java**
 3. Execute the command **java proxyd -port <number>**
-4. Browse the internet like usual (HTTPS requests will not work).
+4. Browse the internet like usual (HTTPS requests will not work)

 ## Testing and Bugs